SPARCs for Unsourced Random Access: Inner Channel

 \subsection{The $J\to\infty$ limit}

-The problem with the numerical evaluation of \eqref{eq:SE}, even with the simplified $\text{mmse}_\text{OR}$ function, is that $2^{-J}$ is very small and the scalar potential \eqref{eq:RS-scalar-potential} is hard to calculate even for moderately large $J$ due to machine precision errors.
-So even though \eqref{eq:diff_mmse_or} guarantees that the common $J\to\infty$ limit of the two MMSE functions in the channels \eqref{eq:decoupled_or} and \eqref{eq:decoupled} exists, it is not obvious how to calculate it numerically.
+The problem with the numerical evaluation of the stationary points of \eqref{eq:RS-scalar-potential}, even when using Theorem~\ref{thm:or_mmse}, is that $2^{-J}$ is very small.
+We were able to evaluate the minima of \eqref{eq:RS-scalar-potential} only up to around $J=60$. \footnote{In a double-precision arithmetic $1-2^{-J}$ evaluates as equal to one at around $J=60$ \cite{IEE2019}.
+A more involved implementation with a higher precision may allow the evaluation at higher $J$.} So even though \eqref{eq:diff_mmse_or} guarantees that the common $J\to\infty$ limit of the two MMSE functions in the channels \eqref{eq:decoupled_or} and \eqref{eq:decoupled} exists, it is not obvious how to calculate it numerically.
 To solve these problems we calculate the limit of \eqref{eq:RS-OR-potential} analytically in a regime where both $K_a$ and $J$ go to infinity with a fixed ratio $\alpha := J/\log_2 K_a$ for some $\alpha>1$.
-The parameter $\alpha$ determines the sparsity in the vector $\sv$, e.g. for $K_a = 300$ and $J=2^{15}$ we get $\alpha\sim 1.82$.
+The parameter $\alpha$ determines the sparsity in the vector $\sv$, e.g. for $K_a = 300$ and $J=15$ we get $\alpha\sim 1.82$.
 In this limit $K_a/2^J = K_a^{1-\alpha} \to 0$, i.e. the sparsity in $\sv$ goes to zero and the error term in Theorem \ref{thm:or_mmse} vanishes.
+The RS-potential \eqref{eq:RS-OR-potential} provides a characterisation of the AMP performance (and by Corollary \ref{cor:eta_bound} and Claim \ref{conj:decoupling} also of the SBS-MAP performance) when sparsity and the aspect ratio $\beta$ are kept fixed.
+The following analysis provides a way of predicting the performance when the aspect ratios are growing large while at the same time the sparsity becomes small.
 We find that a non-trivial limit of the MMSE function exists in the \emph{energy-efficient} regime, i.e. for $R_\text{in},P \to 0$ with fixed sum-rate $S_\text{in} = K_a R_\text{in}$ and fixed energy-per-coded-bit $\mathcal{E}_\text{in} = \SNR/(2R_\text{in})$.
-We have already established in the proof of Theorem \ref{thm:error_bound} and \ref{thm:or_mmse} that the derivatives of the potential functions \eqref{eq:RS-vector-potential} and \eqref{eq:RS-OR-potential} converge uniformly to a common limit almost everywhere.
-By a standard result about uniform convergence it is enough to calculate the pointwise limit $i^\text{RS}_\infty(\eta) := \lim i_{J,\text{OR}}^\text{RS}(\eta)$ to guarantee that the derivatives of $i^\text{RS}_{J,\text{OR}}(\eta)$ will converge to the derivative of $i^\text{RS}_\infty(\eta)$ at all continuity points of $i^\text{RS}_\infty(\eta)$. \begin{theorem} In the limit $K_a,J \to \infty$, $R_\text{in},\SNR \to 0$ with fixed $\mathcal{E}_\text{in}$, $S_\text{in}$ and $J = \alpha \log_2 K_a$ for some $\alpha > 1$ the pointwise limit of the RS-potential \eqref{eq:RS-OR-potential} is given by (up to additive or multiplicative terms that are independent of $\eta$ and therefore do not influence the critical points of $i^\text{RS}(\eta)$): \beq
+Note, that in this limit $R_\text{in} = S/K_a$, i.e., the differences in \eqref{eq:eta_bound_opt} and \eqref{eq:eta_bound_alg} go to zero.